SwagaRuney/swagasstuff.github.io/_portfolio/portfolio-1.md

 ---
 ![](/images/brokenStrings.png "Academic Pages template example")

-One of my favorite mods that I am currently working on features phenomenal music and an exceptional team.
+One of my favorite mods that I am currently working on, features phenomenal music and an exceptional team.
 As of March 13, 2025, the date of writing this, I am pleased to note that there has been no drama, and everyone involved has demonstrated remarkable professionalism.